plankanban/planka-installer/README.md

 *No matter which option was chosen, backups are never deleted*

 ## Some notes
-+ No i will not support your favarite Linux distro
++ No i will not support your favorite Linux distro
 + No i will not support Windows
 + No pull requests, because of typos